Aruvithura Church

-St. George's Syro-Malabar Catholic Forane Church, Aruvithura, more familiarly known as Aruvithura Church, is a Syro-Malabar Catholic church located at Aruvithura, a locality within the Erattupetta municipality in Kottayam district, Kerala, India.
+St. George's Syro-Malabar Catholic Forane Church, Aruvithura, more familiarly known as Aruvithura Church, is a Syro-Malabar Catholic church located at Aruvithura, in Kottayam district, Kerala, India.
 Traditionally, it is believed that the Syrian Catholic Church at Aruvithura was established in the 1st century.

 The first edifice of the church at Aruvithura was made of granite stones in the manner of Hindu temples.
 As it is traditionally believed, St. Thomas, the apostle of India preached the Christian faith in the important and popular villages of Malabar.
 It is believed that St. Thomas the Apostle of Jesus visited Aruvithura and converted prominent families into Christianity, and lay a cross on the banks of the Meenachil River.
 This is the first church in the Palai diocese and was built in the 1st century.
 St. Thomas founded seven and a half churches there.
 It is reported that the church was rebuilt once or twice before the 16th century.
 The ancient churches were constructed and maintained by the prominent families in the area until the 16th century.
 In the beginning of the 16th century a new church was built under the leadership of Kallarackal Kathanar by the prominent families.

 The church was first dedicated to the Virgin Mother, assumed into heaven.
 In the 14th century when either the Nilakkal Church or the Chayal Church founded by St. Thomas was destroyed, several families migrated to Aruvithura bringing with them a statue of St. George.
 Ever since the advent of the statue, the people began to have unflinching faith in the saint and he has been particularly beneficial in bestowing favours on his followers.
 Because of the numerous favours obtained through the intercession of the saint, in the 16th century, the church was dedicated to him and his statue was placed in the central niche above the main altar.
 As a result, St. Mary's church Aruvithura became known as St. George's Church Aruvithura.